 She is skilled in governance and leadership in non-profit organisations, corporate social responsibility, program evaluation, conflict resolution and culture change.
-Leanne is a Senior Atlantic Fellow for Social Equity and works as an Indigenous Workforce Adviser at RMIT.
+Leanne is a Senior Atlantic Fellow for Social Equity and works as Principal Adviser Indigenous Workforce Development at RMIT University.

-Leanne is chair of the Outback Academy, a Victorian Women’s Trust board member, a Victorian Women's Benevolent Trust - Dugdale Trust for Women and Girls trustee, a member of Koorie Women Mean Business and was elected as a North East Member of the First Peoples Assembly of Victoria.
+Leanne is chair of the Outback Academy Australia, a Victorian Women’s Trust board member, a Victorian Women's Benevolent Trust – Dugdale Trust for Women and Girls trustee, a member of Koorie Women Mean Business.

 Les is an experienced board director and executive with a strong financial background as CFO with more than 20 years management and leadership experience in the Victorian water industry and health sector.

 Les holds particular expertise in finance (FCPA), governance (GAICD), strategic planning, risk management and stakeholder engagement.

 He was previously a board director of the Port Phillip and Westernport CMA and currently holds the position of Executive Officer of the Natural Resources Conservation League of Victoria and its associated environmental philanthropic trust.